The CDF and the Secretary have powers to consider and approve various matters.

 A person who has been authorised by the CDF or Secretary, cannot delegate their authorised decision making powers to another person.
 Any decisions made by a person who has not been authorised by the CDF or Secretary are not legally effective.

-Guidance for authorised persons can be found in the Decision-maker's handbook on Defence conditions of service.
+Guidance for authorised persons can be found in the following documents.